unartig/sepsis_osc/typst/chapters/method.typ

 #todo[out arrow]

 This quantization strategy allows for continuous space approximation from the quantized space, while also making it possible to pre-compute the quantized space and therefore drastically reducing the computational expenses.
-This quantization strategy, called _latent lookup_ is closely related to #acr("FSQ") @mentzer2023fsq, used in Dreamer-V3 @hafner2024dream for example.
+This quantization strategy, called _latent lookup_ #footnote[Implementation is available at https://github.com/unartig/sepsis_osc/blob/main/src/sepsis_osc/ldm/lookup.py] is closely related to #acr("FSQ") @mentzer2023fsq, used in Dreamer-V3 @hafner2024dream for example.
 Unlike in this approach the values of the latent coordinates in Dreamer-V3 do not have prior semantic meaning associated with them.
 Both allow for differentiable quantization, with details on the latent lookup implementation, including grid-resolution and kernel size, can be found in @sec:impl_fsq.